griffithlab/pVACtools/docs/index.rst

 New in version |version|
 ------------------------

-We added an :ref:`optional downstream analysis tool<optional_downstream_analysis_tools_label>` to generate an annotated fasta file from a VCF with protein sequences of mutations and matching wildtypes.
-This tool can be run with the ``pvacseq generate_protein_fasta`` command.

-This release fixes a couple of errors that were introduced in the previous version which would occur during the processing of certain inframe indels.

-This version also fixes an error that would occur if the number of variants to process was a multiple of the chosen ``--fasta-size``.
+This release fixes a couple of minor bugs.
+Firstly, the pipeline will now skip variants that result in the loss of a start codon.
+Secondly, this release fixes a bug that would result in an error when the input VCF doesn't contain any sample genotype information.
+VCFs with no samples will now be fully processed through the pipeline.

 Citation
 --------